 Subjects with both official English and Non-English Names

 If an official English name exists, the preference is to use that.
 The non-English name should be added to the Subject as an Alternative Spelling.
-For example, the "Beck's Brewery" Subject has the German name "Brauerei Beck" as an Alternative Spelling, but a Subject for the German film Der Untergang might use the the original German title to make it easier to identify while the English title, Downfall, would be added to Alternative Spellings.
+For example, the "Beck's Brewery" Subject has the German name "Brauerei Beck" as an Alternative Spelling, but a Subject for the German film Der Untergang might use the original German title to make it easier to identify while the English title, Downfall, would be added to Alternative Spellings.

 If a brand uses different names in different regions, generally use its English name and add the others to Alternative Spellings.
 The Lay's brand is known as Chipsy in Egypt, Sabritas in Mexico, Tapuchips in Israel, and Walker's in the UK.
-All of those names can be added to Alternative Spellings to allow the Lay's Subject to appear when someone searches one of those international names.
+All those names can be added to Alternative Spellings to allow the Lay's Subject to appear when someone searches one of those international names.

 Latin Characters with Accent Marks (Diacritics)